Core concepts

 return () => console.log('unsubscribed');

-This value will still be tracked by any computeds that use it, but it will never activate.
+This value will still be tracked by any reactive functions that use it, but the subscription itself will never activate.
 The reason for this comes down to resource management - that is to say, we want to only consume system resources when we need them, and we want to free them up when they're no longer needed.

 This leads us to active status.
 Watchers become active when 1 or more event listeners are added to them.
-When a node (a state, computed, or subscription) is connected directly or indirectly to an active watcher, it also becomes active.
+When a node (a state, reactive function, or subscription) is connected directly OR indirectly to an active watcher, it also becomes active.
 It remains active until it is disconnected from all active consumers, at which point it is said to be inactive.
-Essentially, if you're connected to a watcher, you are active, and if you're not then you're inactive.
+Essentially, if you're directly or indirectly connected to a watcher, you are active, and if you're not then you're inactive.

 Additional Info